-Covid 19 coronavirus: BusinessNZ calls for more information about outbreak, immediately
+Covid 19 coronavirus: BusinessNZ boss warns 'there isn't really anyone who believes it's going to only go on for three days'

-Kirk Hope, the head of New Zealand's leading business group, is calling on the Government to reveal more information about the outbreak of Covid-19 in Auckland.
+BusinessNZ is calling on the Government to reveal more information about the outbreak of Covid-19 in Auckland, with its chief executive warning the lockdown is unlikely to be over this week.

-"Constraining information right now is probably one of the worst things they can do," Hope, the chief executive of BusinessNZ, told the Herald this morning."
+"Constraining information right now is probably one of the worst things they can do," Hope, the chief executive of BusinessNZ, told the Herald this morning.

+Hope added that businesses are weakened by the first lockdown and warned he did not believe the current restrictions would end on Friday.
+"There isn't really anyone who believes it's going to only go on for three days".

 On Tuesday night the Government would not say which businesses were potentially impacted by the outbreak, in which at least four people are infected.